 What’s happening to the property market?

-The property market has been flourishing since the government cut stamp duty rates back in July, but the latest uncertainty caused by COVID-19 could see the brakes being applied.
+The property market has been flourishing since the government cut stamp duty rates back in July, but buyers and sellers have found it difficult to get moves over the line.

 First-time buyers and home movers have been facing significant delays to the home buying process, with soaring demand putting pressure on conveyancers, mortgage brokers and lenders.
 Many buyers have also seen their mortgage options cut by COVID-19.

 The graph below shows how average house prices have risen across the UK since the pandemic began in March 2020.